 Some information in the literature shows that nanomaterials containing copper compounds may exist.
-However, the information available in the biocidal and plant protection products dossiers and their production process do not seem to indicate that the substance exist under this shape for these applications.
+However, the information available in the biocidal and plant protection products dossiers do not seem to indicate that the substance exist under this shape for these applications.

-In this context, it was decided not to take into consideration the potential nanoform of copper compounds in this report and the present CLH dossier is proposed for the bulk form of copper oxychloride.
+In this context, it was decided not to take into consideration the potential nanoform of copper compounds in this report and the present CLH dossier is proposed for the bulk form of copper (II) oxide.
 A specific dossier and hazard evaluation may be necessary for nanoforms of this substance.